htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    properly ignores them.
    :ticket:`7229`

+-  Fixed a bug where if the admin configured a SLOT_WEIGHT that evaluated to less than 1.0, it would round down to zero, and the user would not get any matches.
+   :ticket:`7313`

 -  Fixed a bug where some tools (including *condor_submit*) would use the local daemon instead of failing if given a bogus hostname.
    :ticket:`7221`